 On October 27, 2011, we announced that our Board of Directors approved a stock repurchase program pursuant to which we may repurchase up to \$150.0 million of common stock subject to market conditions, share price and other considerations.
 Purchases under the stock repurchase program may be made from time to time in the open market.
-During the first quarter of 2013, we repurchased approximately 0.1 million shares of common stock at an average price of \$32.47 per share for an aggregate purchase price of approximately \$2.4 million including commissions.
-The common stock repurchases reduced additional paid-in capital by approximately \$0.7 million and increased accumulated deficit by \$1.7 million.
+During the second quarter of 2013, we repurchased approximately 2.6 million shares of common stock at an average price of \$35.02 per share for an aggregate purchase price of approximately \$92.7 million including commissions.
 All repurchased shares were retired.
+The common stock retirements reduced additional paid-in capital by approximately \$23.9 million and increased accumulated deficit by \$68.8 million.
+No shares are available for repurchase as we completed the repurchases under this program as of June 30, 2013.